raphaelcmacedo/study/README.md

 - Once the application is running, it will be available at `http://localhost:8080`.
 - You can try the endpoints using the Swagger UI in the url: `http://localhost:8080/swagger-ui/index.html`.
+- The endpoint `http://localhost:8080/private` is authenticated.
+The authentication will be handled by Keycloak in the helm "Study".
+- The endpoint `http://localhost:8080/post` and the Swagger UI still public (no authentication is required).

 ## Configuration

 - Modify the application properties in `src/main/resources/application.properties` or the `docker-compose.yml`.
 - You can also create environment-specific configuration files (e.g., `application-dev.properties`, `application-prod.properties`) for different deployment environments.
+- Docker will import automatically the helm "Study" used in Keycloak.
+In case the import is not successful, the import file can be found in the Keycloak folder.

 ## Contributing